bellos711/kamibot/README.md

 A Discord bot.

-need a config.json file with your bot's token.
+-need a config.json file with your bot's token.
+-Also need to import discord.js
+-Linter used is eslint for the .eslintrc.json file

 {
     "prefix": "!",